-I’ve pulled the trigger on couple of Prime Day deals this year.
-There do appear to be some pretty good savings out there this year.
+I pulled the trigger on couple of Prime Day deals last year.
+There were some very good savings and I enjoyed shopping the deals.
 Here’s a few things that I ended up buying:

-A stand up desk with built in exercise bike combo – I’ve been looking for a stand up desk for awhile and wanted to see if there were any prime day deals for one.
+A stand up desk with built in exercise bike combo – I had been looking for a stand up desk for awhile and wanted to see if there were any prime day deals for one.
 This looked like a good hybrid option.
 A lot of my work is done at a desk in front of a computer, so this seemed like a good option to get some movement while working.
-I’m looking forward to testing this out.
+I’ve had this for about a year now and have been very happy with the purchase.
+It’s pretty easy to go 5+ miles on the bike all while answering emails.
 This was $349.99, and the normal price is $499.99.
 I did make sure to verify that the normal selling price appear to be $499.99 via the price history chart tool mentioned above.

-The Instant Pot – This is a something that I’ve heard quite a few good things about from friends and family.
-It’s running on a Prime Day deal for $58.99, which is about $40 off the normal price.
-This can replace a few of the kitchen tools that I have now, and I’m looking forward to testing it out.
+The Instant Pot – This is a something that I’d heard quite a few good things about from friends and family.
+Last year it was running on a Prime Day deal for $58.99, which is about $40 off the normal price.
+This can replace a few of the kitchen tools, and I’ve been very happy with it.

-RX Bars – Amazon is running a Prime Day special for 30% off RX Bars.
-I like to keep these around as a snack so this was something I purchased a few extra boxes off while they are on sale.
+RX Bars – Amazon was running a Prime Day special for 30% off RX Bars.
+I like to keep these around as a snack so this was something I purchased a few extra boxes of while they are on sale.

 How To Take Advantage Of Prime Day As A Seller

-At this point, there isn’t anything you can do to become one of Amazon’s featured deals.
+Now that it’s early July 2019, there isn’t anything you can do to become one of Amazon’s featured Prime Day deals.